ncsa/hydro_documentation/docs/source/user-guide/architecture.rst

 Home
 ~~~~~~~~

 The home (**/u**) area of the file system is where users land upon logging into the cluster via SSH.
-Home is Lustre mount type with fixed size file striping.
+Home is NFS based, lower space than projects but highly responsive.
 Example uses for home are scripts, source code, and compiling.

 Home Directory Permissions
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$